-Ibrahim holds a diploma in Accounting and Business Administration and is a part qualified member of ACCA, the Association of Certified Chartered Accountants.
-Having worked for a number of charitable organisations, including the Africa Centre and the National Literacy Trust, Ibrahim has particular experience in the specialist area of charity finances.
-He has been an integral member of October Gallery's financial team since 2014.
+Ibrahim has worked as an accountant for a number of charitable organisations, including the Africa Centre and the National Literacy Trust.
+He has a lot of experience in the specialist area of charity finances.
+Ibrahim has been an integral member of October Gallery's financial team since 2014.

 John Allen FLS